 This document provides a detailed technical writeup for ResFrac.
 It covers the governing and constitutive equations, specification of initial and boundary conditions, and practical topics such as history matching.
-Section 15 summarizes the data that you need to collect to set up a ResFrac simulations.
+Section 15.

 This document is complementary to the other documentation materials provided with ResFrac.
 The ResFrac Technical Summary provides a more succinct overview of ResFrac capabilities.
 The Getting Started Guide describes how to use the user interface to set up, run, and visualize simulations.
 We also provide step-by-step tutorials on performing ResFrac simulations for two applications: (1) hydraulic fracturing and production and (2) diagnostic fracture injection tests.
 We provide tutorial movies where the computer screen is recorded as we narrate and show how to use ResFrac.